-The organisation applies due diligence procedures, taking a proportionate and risk based approach, in respect of persons who perform or will perform services for or on behalf of the organisation, in order to mitigate identified bribery risks.
+The organization applies due diligence procedures, taking a proportionate and risk-based approach, in respect of persons who perform or will perform services for or on behalf of the organization, in order to mitigate identified bribery risks.

 Due diligence is firmly established as an element of corporate good governance and it is envisaged that due diligence related to bribery prevention will often form part of a wider due diligence framework.
-Due diligence procedures are both a form of bribery risk assessment and a means of mitigating a risk.
-By way of illustration, a organisation may identify risks that as a general proposition attach to doing business in reliance upon local third party intermediaries.
-Due diligence of specific prospective third party intermediaries could significantly mitigate these risks.
+Due diligence procedures are both a form of bribery risk assessment and a means of mitigating risk.
+By way of illustration, an organization may identify risks that as a general proposition attach to doing business in reliance upon local third-party intermediaries.
+Due diligence of specific prospective third-party intermediaries could significantly mitigate these risks.
 The significance of the role of due diligence in bribery risk mitigation justifies its inclusion here as a Principle in its own right.
-The purpose of this Principle is to encourage organisations to put in place due diligence procedures that adequately inform the application of proportionate measures designed to prevent persons associated with them from bribing on their behalf.
+The purpose of this Principle is to encourage organizations to put in place due diligence procedures that adequately inform the application of proportionate measures designed to prevent persons associated with them from bribing on their behalf.

-As this guidance emphasises throughout, due diligence procedures should be proportionate to the identified risk.
+As this guidance emphasizes throughout, due diligence procedures should be proportionate to the identified risk.
 They can also be undertaken internally or by external consultants.
-A person ‘associated’ with a organisation includes any person performing services for a commercial organisation.
+A person ‘associated with an organization includes any person performing services for a commercial organization.
 The scope of this definition is broad and can embrace a wide range of business relationships.
 But the appropriate level of due diligence to prevent bribery will vary enormously depending on the risks arising from the particular relationship.
-So, for example, the appropriate level of due diligence required by a organisation when contracting for the performance of information technology services may be low, to reflect low risks of bribery on its behalf.
-In contrast, an organisation that is selecting an intermediary to assist in establishing a business in foreign markets will typically require a much higher level of due diligence to mitigate the risks of bribery on its behalf.
-Organisations will need to take considerable care in entering into certain business relationships, due to the particular circumstances in which the relationships come into existence.
-An example is where local law or convention dictates the use of local agents in circumstances where it may be difficult for a organisation to extricate itself from a business relationship once established.
-The importance of thorough due diligence and risk mitigation prior to any commitment are paramount in such circumstances.
-Another relationship that carries particularly important due diligence implications is a merger of organisations or an acquisition of one by another.
-‘Due diligence’ should be conducted using a risk-based approach .
-For example, in lower risk situations, organisations may decide that there is no need to conduct much in the way of due diligence.
-In higher risk situations, due diligence may include conducting direct interrogative enquiries, indirect investigations, or general research on proposed associated persons.
+So, for example, the appropriate level of due diligence required by an organization when contracting for the performance of information technology services may be low, to reflect low risks of bribery on its behalf.
+In contrast, an organization that is selecting an intermediary to assist in establishing a business in foreign markets will typically require a much higher level of due diligence to mitigate the risks of bribery on its behalf.
+Organizations will need to take considerable care in entering into certain business relationships, due to the particular circumstances in which the relationships come into existence.
+An example is where local law or convention dictates the use of local agents in circumstances where it may be difficult for an organization to extricate itself from a business relationship once established.
+The importance of thorough due diligence and risk mitigation prior to any commitment is paramount in such circumstances.
+Another relationship that carries particularly important due diligence implications is a merger of organizations or an acquisition of one by another.
+‘Due diligence’ should be conducted using a risk-based approach.
+For example, in lower-risk situations, organizations may decide that there is no need to conduct much in the way of due diligence.
+In higher-risk situations, due diligence may include conducting direct interrogative inquiries, indirect investigations, or general research on proposed associated persons.
 Appraisal and continued monitoring of recruited or engaged ‘associated’ persons may also be required, proportionate to the identified risks.
 Generally, more information is likely to be required from prospective and existing associated persons that are incorporated (e.g. companies) than from individuals.
 This is because on a basic level more individuals are likely to be involved in the performance of services by a company and the exact nature of the roles of such individuals or other connected bodies may not be immediately obvious.
-Accordingly, due diligence may involve direct requests for details on the background, expertise and business experience, of relevant individuals.
-This information can then be verified through research and the following up of references, etc. A organisation’s employees are presumed to be persons ‘associated’ with the organisation for the purposes of the Bribery Act.
-The organisation may wish, therefore, to incorporate in its recruitment and human resources procedures an appropriate level of due diligence to mitigate the risks of bribery being undertaken by employees which is proportionate to the risk associated with the post in question.
-Due diligence is unlikely to be needed in relation to lower risk posts.
+Accordingly, due diligence may involve direct requests for details on the background, expertise, and business experience, of relevant individuals.
+This information can then be verified through research and the following up of references, etc. An organization’s employees are presumed to be persons associated with the organization for the purposes of the Bribery Act.
+The organization may wish, therefore, to incorporate in its recruitment and human resources procedures an appropriate level of due diligence to mitigate the risks of bribery being undertaken by employees which are proportionate to the risk associated with the post in question.
+Due diligence is unlikely to be needed in relation to lower-risk posts.

 Principle 5: Communication (including training)

-The organisation seeks to ensure that its bribery prevention policies and procedures are embedded and understood throughout the organisation through internal and external communication, including training, that is proportionate to the risks it faces.
+The organization seeks to ensure that its bribery prevention policies and procedures are embedded and understood throughout the organization through internal and external communication, including training, that is proportionate to the risks it faces.

-Communication and training deters bribery by associated persons by enhancing awareness and understanding of a commercial organisation’s procedures and to the organisation’s commitment to their proper application.
-Making information available assists in more effective monitoring, evaluation and review of bribery prevention procedures.
-Training provides the knowledge and skills needed to employ the organisation’s procedures and deal with any bribery related problems or issues that may arise.
+Communication and training deter bribery by associated persons by enhancing awareness and understanding of a commercial organization’s procedures and to the organization’s commitment to their proper application.
+Making information available assists in more effective monitoring, evaluation, and review of bribery prevention procedures.
+Training provides the knowledge and skills needed to employ the organization’s procedures and deal with any bribery-related problems or issues that may arise.

 Procedures for Communication

-- The content, language and tone of communications for internal consumption may vary from that for external use in response to the different relationship the audience has with the commercial organisation.
-The nature of communication will vary enormously between commercial organisations in accordance with the different bribery risks faced, the size of the organisation and the scale and nature of its activities.
+- The content, language, and tone of communications for internal consumption may vary from that for external use in response to the different relationship the audience has with the commercial organization.
+The nature of communication will vary enormously between commercial organizations in accordance with the different bribery risks faced, the size of the organization, and the scale and nature of its activities.

-- Internal communications should convey the ‘tone from the top’ but are also likely to focus on the implementation of the organisation’s policies and procedures and the implications for employees.
-Such communication includes policies on particular areas such as decision making, financial control, hospitality and promotional expenditure, facilitation payments, training, charitable and political donations and penalties for breach of rules and the articulation of management roles at different levels.
-Another important aspect of internal communications is the establishment of a secure, confidential and accessible means for internal or external parties to raise concerns about bribery on the part of associated persons, to provide suggestions for improvement of bribery prevention procedures and controls and for requesting advice.
-These so called ‘speak up’ procedures can amount to a very helpful management tool for commercial organisations with diverse operations that may be in many countries.
+- Internal communications should convey the ‘tone from the top’ but are also likely to focus on the implementation of the organization’s policies and procedures and the implications for employees.
+Such communication includes policies on particular areas such as decision making, financial control, hospitality, and promotional expenditure, facilitation payments, training, charitable and political donations and penalties for breach of rules, and the articulation of management roles at different levels.
+Another important aspect of internal communications is the establishment of a secure, confidential, and accessible means for internal or external parties to raise concerns about bribery on the part of associated persons, to provide suggestions for improvement of bribery prevention procedures and controls, and for requesting advice.
+These so-called ‘speak up’ procedures can amount to a very helpful management tool for commercial organizations with diverse operations that may be in many countries.
 If these procedures are to be effective there must be adequate protection for those reporting concerns.

-- External communication of bribery prevention policies through a statement or codes of conduct, for example, can reassure existing and prospective associated persons and can act as a deterrent to those intending to bribe on a commercial organisation’s behalf.
-Such communications can include information on bribery prevention procedures and controls, sanctions, results of internal surveys, rules governing recruitment, procurement and tendering.
-A organisation may consider it proportionate and appropriate to communicate its anti-bribery policies and commitment to them to a wider audience, such as other organisations in its sector and to sectoral organisations that would fall outside the scope of the range of its associated persons, or to the general public.
+- External communication of bribery prevention policies through a statement or codes of conduct, for example, can reassure existing and prospective associated persons and can act as a deterrent to those intending to bribe on a commercial organization’s behalf.
+Such communications can include information on bribery prevention procedures and controls, sanctions, results of internal surveys, rules governing recruitment, procurement, and tendering.
+An organization may consider it proportionate and appropriate to communicate its anti-bribery policies and commitment to them to a wider audience, such as other organizations in its sector and to sectoral organizations that would fall outside the scope of the range of its associated persons, or to the general public.